hvhaaren/infiniScroll.js/README.markdown

 * `success` - Success callback function called when `collection.fetch` is successful
 * `error` - Error callback function called when `collection.fetch` raises error
+* `fetchHasMoreResults` - Optional function to implement custom more results logic
+* `buildQueryParams` - Optional function to implement custom fetch params object
 * `target` - Target element to watch scroll.
 Change this if you have an internal scrolling element to infinite scroll.
 * `param` - GET param used when `collection.fetch` is called
 * `extraParams` - extra GET params used when `collection.fetch` is called
 * `untilAttr` - The GET param attribute used when `collection.fetch` is called.
 Finds last record in collection and uses this param as key.
 Can be a function name on the model, which can be used as a computed property.
 * `pageSize` - Used internally to determine when fetching of pages is completed.
+* `collectionPageSize` - Size of the initial size of the collection, when set it will set virtual pagesize to half that size and starts at page 2.
 * `pageSizeParam` - GET param used to send page size when `collection.fetch` is called.
 * `scrollOffset` - Pixel count from bottom of page to offset the scroll for when to trigger `collection.fetch`
 * `remove` - Passed to collection fetch to add new records to the collection without removing existing ones